 Pearl Habour Is one of the most visited places in Hawaii.
 Millions of people visit the Habour every year to pay homage to the lives lost at this historic site.
 For us, a trip to Oahu would be unthinkable without a visit to this poignant reminder of the cost and Sacrifice of the Second World war.
 This Pearl Harbor Visitor Guide is written to help you find the best way to visit Pearl Harbor.

-We will be very brief here as an attempt to not be patronizing, as we are sure most people are fairly familiar with the basic history of the harbor.
-As most people are aware on the 7th December 1941 The Japanese imperial Armed forces attacked the US naval base situated at Pearl Harbor, Hawaii.
-This infamous attack led to the loss of 2335 US Service Personal along with 68 Civilians and led to the United States entry into World War 2.
+We will be very brief here in an attempt to not be patronizing, as we are sure most people are fairly familiar with the basic history of the harbor.
+As most people are aware on the 7th December 1941 The Japanese imperial Armed forces launched an unprovoked attack on the US naval base situated at Pearl Harbor, Hawaii.
+This infamous attack led to the loss of 2335 US Service Personal along with 68 Civilians and led to the United States’ entry into World War 2.

 The main Visitor Center is on the shore opposite Ford Island.
 From here a ferry will take you out to the USS Arizona Memorial which rests where it fell just off the shore of Ford Island.
-The USS Missouri and the Pacific Aviation Museum are both sited on Ford Island whereas the Bowfin Museum is within the visitor’s center itself.
+The USS Missouri and the Pacific Aviation Museum are both sited on Ford Island whereas the Pacific Fleet Submarine Museum is within the visitor’s center itself.

 Pearl Harbor Visitor Center – FREE

 The visitor’s center is the first part of the memorial you visit and is completely free of charge.
 The Centre contains a whole host of exhibits detailing the history of the attack and the war in general.
 There are missile and bomb casings, Anti-aircraft guns, artillery, and more.
 The Bell and Anchor from the USS Arizona are also on display.
 All set in a beautiful garden setting.
 It is a fascinating and sobering place well worth an hour or two of your time to look around.